Wandalen/wColor256/README.md

 # wColor256
-Module in JavaScript providing convenient means for color conversion.
+The module in JavaScript provides convenient means for color conversion.
 Aware about 256 color names.